RokasPuzonas/ls-repos/README.md

 # ls repos
-List all deep sub folders that are repositories (contain a .git folder)
+List all git respositories in a folder recursively